CosmWasm/ts-codegen/packages/ts-codegen/README.md

 ## Usage

-Get started quickly using our `cli` by globally installing via npm:
+You can get started quickly using our `cli` by globally installing via npm:

 ```
 npm install -g @cosmwasm/ts-codegen